 Switching from iPhone to Android is a big step, with those two operating systems being two different worlds.
 Among the first things you want your new phone to have is your apps.
 Here is the challenge.
 When transferring apps from iPhone to Android, you cannot migrate ALL of your iPhone apps to an Android device due to limitations and restrictions tied to the operating systems of these two.
 What you CAN transfer from iPhone to Android, though, is some basic apps, such as your contacts, calendar, notes, and photos.
+For the rest of apps such as your WhatsApp, you will need a thrid-party tool to help.
 Here are some useful methods to make this transition from iOS to Android a reality a minute sooner.

 Your contacts list may as well be the outcome of many years of adding new people to your phone Contacts.
 The same as your Calendar and Notes, which are precious to you.
 So, it only makes sense that you definitely want these to become readily available on your new device.
-Here, we present two handy solutions for your consideration to transfer Contacts, Calendar and Notes from iPhone to Android.
-Feel free to choose the one that best suits you.
+Here, we present a handy solution for your consideration to transfer Contacts, Calendar and Notes from iPhone to Android.

 Using Google Account